groonga/groonga/doc/source/development/travis-ci.rst

 Travis CI
 =========

-This section describes about using Groonga on `Travis CI
+This section describes how to use Groonga on `Travis CI
 <http://travis-ci.org/>`_.
 Travis CI is a hosted continuous
 integration service for the open source community.

 You can use Travis CI for your open source software.
 This section only describes about Groonga related configuration.
 See `Travis CI:
-Documentation <http://about.travis-ci.org/docs/>`_ about general Travis CI.
+Documentation <http://about.travis-ci.org/docs/>`_ about general Travis CI configuration.

 Configuration
 -------------

-Travis CI is running on 64-bit Ubuntu 12.04 LTS Server Edition.
+Travis CI is running on 64-bit Ubuntu 14.04 LTS Server Edition.
 (See `Travis CI: About Travis CI Environment
 <http://about.travis-ci.org/docs/user/ci-environment/>`_.)
 You can
-use apt-line for Ubuntu 12.04 LTS provided by Groonga project to install Groonga on Travis CI.
+use apt-line for Ubuntu 14.04 LTS provided by Groonga project to install Groonga on Travis CI.

 You can custom build lifecycle by ``.travis.yml``.
 (See `Travis CI: